Nobutadas/HITGrabber/README.md

-HITGrabber
+HWTF_Notifier
 ==============

-HITGrabber is used to send a desktop alert whenever something new is posted to /r/hitsworthturkingfor or mturkforum.com.
+HWTF_Notifier is used to send a desktop alert whenever something new is posted to /r/hitsworthturkingfor or mturkforum.com.
 This allows for greater response time to valuable HITS from Amazon's Mechanical Turk project which you otherwise might miss out on.